TheArtificial/theartificial.nl/source/blog/2018/05-18-svganimation.html.md

         animation-name: diamondMoves;
         animation-duration: 6s;
         animation-iteration-count: 1;
-        animation-time-function: linear;
+        animation-timing-function: linear;
     }
 ```

-The `animation-easing` property specifies how the animation progresses over the duration of each cycle.
-It can be specified on individual keyframes.
+The `animation-easing` property indicates how speed is distributed over the animation.
+Easing helps to make animations feel more natural and smoother.
+You can apply easing on individual keyframes.

 The possible values are: